s15n/par-lang/README.md

 _no unreachable processes_, they also hold statically. **A type system with linear types is on the horizon,** but I want to fully figure out the semantics first.

+The main idea of Par is that **all values are channels.** Processes are intangible, they only exist by executing, and operating on tangible objects: channels.
+How can it possibly all be channels?

+- **A list?** That's a channel sending all its items in order, then signaling the end.
+- **A function?** A channel that receives the function argument, then becomes the result.
+- **An infinite stream?** Also a channel!
+This one will be waiting to receive a signal to either produce the next item, or to close.

-Some features important for a real-world language are still missing:
+Some features important for a real-world language are still **missing:**

 - Primitive types, like **strings and numbers.** However, Par is expressive enough to enable custom representations of numbers, booleans, lists, streams, and so on.
 Just like λ-calculus, but with channels